-Loan losses charged off relating to the remainder of the Corporation's total conventional mortgage loan portfolio of \$28.5 billion totaled \$8.1 million for 1984.
+Loan losses charged off relating to the remainder of the Corporation's total conventional mortgage loan portfolio of \$28.5 billion totaled \$8.1 million for 1984; such losses for the three-month period ended March 31, 1985, were \$3.5 million on a portfolio of \$32.1 billion.
+For the first quarter of 1984 and for periods prior to 1984, loan losses charged off on this part of the portfolio were insignificant.

 As indicated in the preceding table, the amount of net losses charged off increased to \$79.2 million in 1984 from \$38.4 million in 1983 and \$1.6 million in 1982.
-The net loss charge-off ratio has increased to .322 percent in 1984 from .157 percent in 1983 and .007 percent in 1982.
-The increase in losses charged off on conventional mortgage loans resulted both from an increase in the percent of mortgage loans foreclosed and from a higher average loss per foreciosure.
+For the first quarter of 1985, loan losses charged off were \$15.9 million.
+The net loss charge-off ratio has increased to .322 percent in 1984 and an annualized rate of .252 percent for the first quarter of 1985 from .157 percent in 1983 and .007 percent in 1982.
+The increase in losses charged off on conventional mortgage loans resulted both from an increase in the percent of mortgage loans foreclosed and from a higher average loss per foreclosure.
 In response to the increase in charge-offs, the Corporation made a supplemental addition of \$35 million to its allowance for loan losses on conventional mortgages in September 1984.
 Also, effective October 1, 1984, the Corporation stopped accruing interest on all conventional loans that were 90 or more days delinquent (reducing interest income by \$11.6 million in 1984) and raised the rates at which it adds to the allowance when conventional mortgage loans are purchased (increasing the provision for loan losses by an additional \$9.9 million in 1984).
-The total allowance for losses on conventional mortgages (including the allowance for losses on loans in summary format) was \$92.3 million at December 31, 1984, compared with \$112.6 million at December 31, 1983.
+The total allowance for losses on conventional mortgages (including the allowance for losses on participations and loans in summary format) was \$92.3 million at December 31, 1984, and \$95.7 million at March 31, 1985, compared with \$112.6 million at December 31, 1983.